pankrator/filefly/README.md

   a JSON snapshot of its in-memory state so uploads survive restarts.
 * **persist-interval** – duration between metadata snapshots.
 Set to `0s` to disable automatic persistence.
+* **download-concurrency** – UI server flag that limits how many block replicas are fetched in parallel while reconstructing a file.

 This simple implementation was built for educational purposes.
 It should be straightforward to extend the servers with authentication, replication, or other